Planning Consent Granted for Barn Conversions in East Suffolk

 15.01.21

-Rodić Davidson Architects have gained planning consent for the conversion and extension of former courtyard barns into two private dwellings in Suffolk.
+Rodić Davidson Architects have gained planning permission for the conversion and extension of former courtyard barns into two private dwellings in Suffolk.

 The existing buildings, a mid-19th century complex of typical Suffolk agricultural barns, have been noted to provide a positive contribution to the landscape in this area for their traditional build, character and their relationship to the existing farmhouse.
 The disused Suffolk barns currently form four wings around a central, hard landscaped courtyard.
 The division of the site into two properties will allow each to have their own secluded garden within the existing courtyard as well as larger gardens opening out to the wider landscape.
 The eastern wing of the farmstead will be converted into a residential annexe and extended to provide a new garage building, both serving the main farmhouse and completing the courtyard of buildings.